-During my BEHEMOTH epoch, I corresponded with hundreds of people drawn to the technology that was making my adventures possible, and we began to identify as a technomads group.
-To facilitate communication, I set up a list server at Sun Microsystems… which was still alive (on a different server) over a decade later.
-This was the announcement that went to my general mailing list.
+During my BEHEMOTH epoch, I corresponded with hundreds of people drawn to the technology that was making my adventures possible, and we began to identify as a technomads community.
+To facilitate communication, I set up a list server at Sun Microsystems… which was still alive (on a ucsd.edu server) over a decade later.
+This was the announcement that went to nomadness, my general mailing list, and is a bit of digital nomad history.

 A New Alias for Technomads